roflauren-roflauren/GearUp-MessyData/intro.md

 2. b
 3. c

+## Brought to you by Software and Services for Data Science (SSDS) at Green Library

 Visit https://ssds.stanford.edu/ to learn more about Software and Services for Data Science, schedule a consultation, or RSVP for a workshop.